stineb/nn_fluxnet2015/README.md

 rmarkdown::render_site()
 ```

 Please also note the data use policy, described in `./knit_nn_fluxnet2015.Rmd` and `./LICENSE`.
-When using this code, please cite the paper Stocker et al. (submitted).
+When using this code, please cite the paper Stocker et al. (2018) *New Phytologist*.
+This code is also available on [Zenodo](https://zenodo.org/record/1181691#.WrN9xJPwbUI), where the latest version corresponds to tag `submission_3 `.

 beni stocker, 27.6.2017